 Read on to discover the NFL players with the most career postseason receptions.
 We have also looked at the records for the top performers in a single playoff campaign.

-A three-time Super Bowl champion and the holder of multiple NFL all-time receiving records, Rice also has the leading mark for most playoff receptions with an incredible career total of 151.
+A three-time Super Bowl champion and the holder of multiple NFL all-time receiving records, Rice also had the leading mark for most playoff receptions with 151 until Kelce passed him up on Jan.
+28, 2024.

-Rice made the postseason in 15 of his 20 NFL seasons and starred for the San Francisco 49ers before shorter spells with the Oakland Raiders and Seattle Seahawks towards the end of his career.
+Rice made the postseason in 15 of his 20 NFL seasons and starred for the 49ers before shorter spells with the Oakland Raiders and Seattle Seahawks towards the end of his career.

 The Hall of Famer was a driving force in all three of the Niners’ Super Bowl wins during his spell with the team, with 56 of his record reception total coming across those successful playoff runs.